Queensbury, New York: History

-In 1786, the town was re-established as the town of Queensbury.
+In 1786, the settlement was re-established as the town of Queensbury.
 In 1788, the town included all of what is today Warren County.
 It lost territory in 1792 when the town of Fairfield (Lake Luzerne) was formed and again in 1810 to form part of the town of Caldwell (Lake George).
 In 1908, the then largest village within Queensbury, Glens Falls, incorporated as a city and became a separate municipality.
 The population of Queensbury has exceeded that of Glens Falls since the 1980 Census.

 In 2003, with permission from Queensbury, Glens Falls annexed approximately 49 acre of the town.
 The land, known as Veterans Field or the Northway Industrial Park, is on Veterans Road between Luzerne Road and Sherman Avenue and is just east of I-87.
 The land was vacant at the time.
 A thin, 0.5 mi strip of Sherman Avenue was part of this annexation, in order to comply with state law regarding contiguity of annexed land.
 Both the city and town now share ownership of this stretch of highway as a result.

 The Sanford House and Asa Stower House are listed on the National Register of Historic Places.

 Geography

 According to the United States Census Bureau, the town has a total area of 64.81 sqmi, of which 63.01 sqmi is land and 1.80 sqmi (2.78%) is water.
 The town is located within the southeastern part of the Adirondack Mountains.
 The western town line is the border with the town of Lake Luzerne.
 The southern town boundary is defined by the border with the city of Glens Falls and the Hudson River, across which lies Saratoga County.
 The eastern town line is the border of Washington County, also New York State.
 The northern border is defined by the town of Lake George and, according to the town and Warren County, by the shoreline of the body of water, Lake George, itself.
 However, several maps, including those published by the USGS, depict the northern boundary as including part of the lake, including Speaker Heck Island and Happy Family Islands.

 Parts of western and northern Queensbury are within the Adirondack Park.